-As part of its ongoing disclosure modernization program, the Securities and Exchange Commission recently proposed changes to the rules governing Management's Discussion and Analysis ("MD&A") and certain related financial disclosures.1 The proposed changes, together with companion guidance2 encouraging the use of key performance metrics in MD&A disclosures, seek to improve the quality and readability of financial information through the enhancement of MD&A disclosures and the deletion of duplicative disclosures, while simplifying registrants' compliance efforts.
-The proposal also includes parallel changes for foreign private issuers ("FPIs").
+As part of a flurry of recent activity prior to the upcoming change in administration, last week the Securities and Exchange Commission adopted changes to the rules governing Management's Discussion and Analysis ("MD&A") and certain related financial disclosures.1 The amendments, which were adopted largely as proposed,2 seek to improve the quality and readability of financial information through the enhancement of MD&A disclosures and the deletion of duplicative disclosures, while simplifying registrants' compliance efforts.
+The amendments also include parallel changes for foreign private issuers ("FPIs").

-Both the proposed amendments and the guidance move the SEC disclosure regime further toward a principles-based approach for MD&A. In the guidance, the SEC noted that it had previously emphasized that a registrant should focus on "disclosure of all key variables and other factors that management uses to manage the business" and provide a narrative that "enables investors to see the company 'through the eyes of management.'
-"3
+The amendments, part of the SEC's disclosure modernization program, incorporate, to a great extent, existing SEC guidance and move the SEC disclosure regime further toward a principles-based approach for MD&A. In guidance3 that was released with the initial proposal, the SEC noted that it had previously emphasized that a registrant should focus on

-1 See SEC Release No. 33-10750, Management's Discussion and Analysis, Selected Financial Data, and Supplementary Financial Information (January 30, 2020), available here.
+1 See SEC Release No. 33-10890, Management's Discussion and Analysis, Selected Financial Data, and Supplementary Financial Information (November 19, 2020), available here.

-2 See SEC Release No. 33-10751, Commission Guidance on Management's Discussion and Analysis of Financial Condition and Results of Operations (January 30, 2020), available here.
+2 See SEC Release No. 33-10750, Management's Discussion and Analysis, Selected Financial Data, and Supplementary Financial Information (January 30, 2020), available here, and our related client memorandum SEC Proposes MD&A Amendments that Continue Shift to Principles-Based Disclosure (February 6, 2020), available here.

-3 See SEC Release No. 33-8350, Interpretation: Commission Guidance Regarding Management's Discussion and Analysis of Financial Condition and Results of Operations (December 19, 2003), available here.
+3 See SEC Release No. 33-10751, Commission Guidance on Management's Discussion and Analysis of Financial Condition and Results of Operations (January 30, 2020), available here.